 A bit of back story – I went on a Caribbean cruise earlier this year.
 As the ship made its way to Cozumel, it lost power throughout the ship.
-While power was restored within an hour, conditions on the ship deteriorated rapidly.
-The hall on our floor began to smell like sewage within the first 30 minutes.
+While power was restored within an hour, conditions on the ship had already begun to deteriorate rapidly as the halls began to smell like sewage within 30 minutes.
 I later learned from a friend on a deck above me that one of the sewage pipes inside a wall actually burst.
-The stories told by the people on the well publicized “poop cruise” popped into my mind with amazing clarity.
+The well publicized “poop cruise” stories popped into my mind with amazing clarity.
 I hadn’t given those stories a second thought when I booked this or previous cruises.
-As I watched them load a fresh group of passengers onto the same ship that had limped into port, I vowed that was my final cruise.
+After the cruise ended, I watched a fresh group of passengers board the same ship that had limped into port.
+At that moment, I vowed that was my final cruise.

 Never again.
 No way.
 No how.

 Then I learned of the hurricane relief efforts of that cruise line along with others.
 I was immediately aware that I was GLAD I had patronized their cruise line.
 As a matter of fact, I began thinking that I should book another cruise….